SimLi1333/vidra/docs/docs/topics/desicions/0001-creating-two-controller-which-work-together-in-a-modular-system.md

 - Separation of concerns leads to cleaner, more maintainable codebases.
 - Each controller can evolve independently, allowing for focused improvements and optimizations.
 - Issues in one controller (e.g., Infrahub connectivity) do not directly impact the other (resource lifecycle).
-- Testing and debugging are simplified due to reduced scope per controller.
+- Testing and debugging are simplified due to the reduced scope per controller.

 ### Consequences